WE DO OUR BEST TO KEEP OUR RIDES GOING YEAR ROUND!

 “Gloucester is a special race for me.
 It's a true New England classic: the big, rowdy crowds always show up, the course is dynamic and challenging, and all the top riders line up.
 Historic, classic, and epic" - Jeremy Powers US National Cyclocross Champion

 Take a dramatic harborfront park at the height of fall foliage season.
 Set up a twisting grass, dirt and asphalt racecourse with challenging obstacles.
-Unleash a crowd of world class cyclists to charge through the sharp curves and jump the barriers.
-Add screaming, cowbell ringing fans incited by a dynamic announcers.
+Unleash a crowd of world-class cyclists to charge through the sharp curves and jump the barriers.
+Add screaming, cowbell ringing fans incited by a dynamic announcer.
 What do you have?
 One of the premier bicycle races in the country, right here in Gloucester.

 We love supporting this great annual event hosted by our friends at Essex County Velo.
 Look for our booth in the vendor area and say hello!

 We like to have a reason to ride for every season of the year!
 We don't drop people on our shop rides.
 Our goal is simply to get out and enjoy our bikes and share the experience.
 If one of these doesn't fit your schedule, call or stop by the shop and talk with us!
 Chances are someone would be interested in going out with you.